-6.15) Removing the wire rope from the RHGSE
+6.15) Removing the wire rope from the RHGSE and check the remaining length of cable.

 To check the remainder of the wire rope, leave the test open and remove the wire rope from the capstans, do not open the MagSens TM head yet.